microsoftgraph/microsoft-graph-docs-contrib/concepts/changenotifications-for-onlinemeeting.md

 To get change notifications for a meeting's call events, subscribe to `/communications/onlineMeetings/?$filter=JoinWebUrl eq '{JoinWebUrl}'`.

 This resource supports notifications with resource data.
-For more information about setting up notifications with resource data, see [including resource data](/graph/webhooks-with-resource-data) in the notification.
+For more information about setting up notifications with resource data, see [Set up change notifications that include resource data](/graph/webhooks-with-resource-data).

 ### Permissions